rharrison10/puppet-lokkit/README.md

 ### lokkit::ports

-This will allow access to specific ports and protocols. *Note* this allows access for all connections to the ports.
+This will allow access to specific ports and protocols.

+**Note**: This allows access for all connections to the ports.
 If you wish to define more fine grained access to these ports use `lokkit::custom` instead.

 #### Parameters